The two golden rules in creating a study schedule are:

 This will also help reduce the risk of burnout and feeling overwhelmed by studying for too long at once (which is certainly possible!).

-For a list of common study disorders and how to prevent them, please see our previous blog post about studying smart.
+For a list of common study disorders, how to prevent them and to keep your mental health, please see our previous blog post about studying smart.

-How do I create an effective study schedule for myself?
+How do I create an effective study planner or schedule for myself?

-Now that you’ve got a plan for when you’re going to study, it’s time to figure out exactly how you’ll spend your time.
+Now that you've got a plan for when you're going to study, it's time to figure out exactly how you'll spend daily habit.
 The most important thing here is to be realistic and not bite off more than you can chew.

 For example, if you haven't studied for the LSAT yet and are hoping to study for 8 hours per day over the next two weeks in order to get ready on time, that's not going to happen!